George Donikian: Television career

 In 1988, Donikian hosted the first Ethnic Business Awards, which is a national business award highlighting migrant and Indigenous excellence in business.

-When George first presented Ten News in 1991, he presented the weeknight bulletin solo before being joined by Nikki Dwyer the following year.
+When Donikian first presented Ten News in 1991, he presented the weeknight bulletin solo before being joined by Nikki Dwyer the following year.
 He left Network Ten in September 2011, and became a "free agent" after a restructuring of Ten's newsroom saw him shifted to the weekend national evening bulletin.

 Due to his popularity, he was parodied by comedian Steve Vizard in various skits on the comedy sketch program Fast Forward.